Note: The following essay was originally written during the 2008-09 financial crisis, updated in May 2020, with a further update added in July 2021.

 Whenever a project can be broken up into separate tasks, each of those could conceivably be assigned to a person who has no career plans, who threatens no one's job security or longevity, who wants nothing more than to complete the task at hand and be paid for it - right away, not at some future date.

 What's the biggest obstacle?
-Beyond the obvious logistical issues to laying out work assignments in such a way, the big barrier is bosses.
+Beyond the obvious logistical issues involved to, in order to lay out work assignments in such a way, the big barrier is bosses.
 They want to exercise their cherished right to stand over each and every worker.
 This couldn't happen if work tasks were spread out.

 As an example, Task A might be done in-house, in the usual way, by a career worker.
 Task B could be accomplished at home, by a stay-at-home mom or dad who needs the money and wishes to exercise formerly-learned skills.
 Task C might be in the hands of a student, working at an Internet cafe, eager to put in a few hours of even tedious computer work, in order to be rewarded with some much-needed cash.
 Task D could be done by a fellow who lost his job months ago, is down to nothing, but willing and eager to sit at a computer - perhaps in a public library or other institution - in order to earn money to survive another day.